Chart Color Schemes

 Blue Haven is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Blue Haven's dwelling structures, as per the latest Census, consisted of 96.9% houses and 3.1% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
-This compares to Sydney metro's structure of 83.2% houses and 16.7% other dwellings.
-Home ownership in Blue Haven stood at 26.3%, with mortgaged dwellings making up 42.4% and rented ones 31.3%.
-The median monthly mortgage repayment in the area was $1,794, lower than Sydney metro's average of $1,900.
-Median weekly rent in Blue Haven was $420, higher than Sydney metro's figure of $385.
+Blue Haven's dwelling structure, as per the latest Census, consisted of 96.9% houses and 3.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 83.2% houses and 16.7% other dwellings.
+Home ownership in Blue Haven stood at 26.3%, with mortgaged dwellings at 42.4% and rented ones at 31.3%.
+The median monthly mortgage repayment was $1,794, lower than Sydney metro's $1,900.
+Median weekly rent in Blue Haven was $420, higher than Sydney metro's $385.
 Nationally, Blue Haven's mortgage repayments were below the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing